Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Evgeniy Garkaviy, Co-Founder of Marches Hour

-Personally for me I do not think that affiliate marketing will be completely different in 2016.
+Personally, for me I do not think that affiliate marketing will be completely different.

 I think it will continue moving in the segment of mobile, more quality traffic, more personalized content and focusing on user experience.

-But if you look at affiliate marketing in 2016 and in 2012 for example, you will see that it has greatly changed.
-I want to say more about each part of affiliate marketing that you should definitely consider in 2016.
+But if you look at affiliate marketing now and in 2012 for example, you will see that it has greatly changed.
+I want to say more about each part of affiliate marketing that you should definitely consider.

-- ComScore says the number of mobile-only internet users now exceeds desktop-only and it means more focus on mobile website today than in 2015.
+- ComScore says the number of mobile-only internet users now exceeds desktop-only and it means more focus on mobile website today.
 Not having a mobile website or having not mobile friendly is a big mistake.

-Also in April 2015 Google added one more signal to their ranking algorithm – having a mobile-friendly website.
+Also, Google added one more signal to its ranking algorithm – having a mobile-friendly website.
 It affects websites that do not display well on mobile devices.

-In 2016 there are still couple of key things you need to do well in order to be a great affiliate marketer.
+There are still a couple of key things you need to do well in order to be a great affiliate marketer.

 These are the same things that also made you a great marketer last year and this year.